-Influencer marketing is now well established, but the emergence of micro-influencers and uncertainty over the demographics of their audience has altered the landscape.
-So what shape is it in today?
+Influencer marketing is now well established, but the emergence of micro influencers has altered the landscape somewhat.
+So what shape is influencer marketing in today?

 Influencer marketing has firmly established itself as a means of promotion – and its prevalence certainly suggests it’s working.